-The provincial Ontario Not-for-Profit Corporations Act (ONCA) has received Royal Assent and is expected to come into force early in 2016.
+The provincial Ontario Not-for-Profit Corporations Act (ONCA) is expected to come into force in 2020.
 At that time, PSOs in Ontario (and many incorporated local associations and sport clubs) will have three years to transition from the current Corporations Act to the new ONCA.
 More information should be forthcoming about this new legislation and some details are already posted on the Ontario Ministry of Consumer Services website.

 The provincial legislation is different than the federal legislation.
 Ontario PSOs may be affected by changes in their NSOs’ governance structures, due to NSOs’ compliance with the federal NFP Act – but Ontario PSOs will not need to make exactly the same governance or bylaws changes as their federal counterparts.
 Some changes will still be required, however, depending on the PSO’s current bylaws and governance structure.